 Jordan’s clean energy sector is witnessing “great momentum” and has attracted world-renowned companies with decades of experience to invest in such projects in the Kingdom.
-Jordan ranks second in the region for creating a favorable environment for renewable energy and energy efficiency investments, surpassed only by Morocco in renewables and a thriving Tunisia in energy efficiency.
-The main accomplishments of Jordan include the implementation of a subsidy removal plan, eliminating all subsidies for oil products; the adoption of the country’s first National Energy Efficiency Action Plan (NEEAP); the tendering and implementation of large scale Renewable Energy projects, the implementation of net-metering an wheeling schemes, and the formulation of minimum energy performance standards for household appliances.
+Jordan ranks second in the region for creating a favorable environment for renewable energy and energy efficiency investments according to AFEX report, surpassed only by Morocco in renewables and a thriving Tunisia in energy efficiency.
+The main accomplishments of Jordan include the implementation of a subsidy removal plan, eliminating all subsidies for oil products; the adoption of the country’s first National Energy Efficiency Action Plan (NEEAP); the tendering and implementation of large scale Renewable Energy projects, the implementation of net-metering and wheeling schemes, and the formulation of minimum energy performance standards for household appliances.

-There are four tracks for renewable projects in Jordan: 1) the Direct Proposals Schemes carried out under rounds of competitive bidding through MEMR, 2) the Competitive Bidding Process, 3) EPC Turn-Key projects, and 4) Small-Scale Renewable Energy Schemes (net metering and wheeling).
+There are four tracks for renewable projects in Jordan.
+The first one is the Direct Proposal Schemes carried out under rounds of competitive bidding through MEMR.
+The second is the Competitive Bidding Process, the third is the EPC Turn-Key projects, and the last is Small-Scale Renewable Energy Schemes (net metering and wheeling).

 Jordan is placing heavy emphasis on solar and wind power projects.
-About 1,335 Megawatts of wind and solar projects are currently under development in Jordan; 400 Megawatts are currently operational.
+About 2,400MW Megawatts of wind and solar projects are expected to be developed in Jordan until 2021; 732MW Megawatts are currently operational already weighting 7% of the overall energy consumed in the country.
 In addition to the project development opportunities announced by the Government of Jordan for centralized power generation, a huge window of opportunity to generate distributed electricity for individual, commercial or industrial use exists under the net-metering and/or the wheeling schemes.
-Jordan leads the MENA region in net-metering and wheeling; out of the 370 megawatts applied for under the net-metering and wheeling schemes, 84 Megawatts are installed until end of 2016.
+Jordan leads the MENA region in net-metering and wheeling.

 On another end, understanding the impact of energy on other significant sectors such as water, industry, tourism, agriculture, as well as its contribution to CO2 reduction holds huge potential for energy efficiency and renewable energy applications and for attracting additional financing for energy projects.
 Thus, companies would need to expand their research and development activities to come up with innovative and localized solutions for the increasing energy demand.